kupr744/TwitterScraper/README.md

 # WhatsUpElon

-get the 10 latest tweets from elon musk followed by a link to the tweet
+get the latest tweets from elon musk followed by a link to the tweet on your command line.

 you could also get the tweets from someone else just change the following in main: